LAakerberg/JavaScript-2-ca/README.md

 - - Post feed with all created posts
 - - Filter/Sort be newest or oldest posts
 - - Specific/detailed post page by ID.
-- - Delete post on specific/detailed page
+- - Delete post on specific/detailed page (Only working on specific pages)

 ## Features to be added